Travel Insurance for Canada

 Save time and effort by comparing a range of travel insurance policies with iSelect

-Canada is big – it’s the second-largest country in the world after all – but you won’t have to look far to discover incredible fun.
-From breathtaking snow-capped mountains to urban hotspots, you’ll find memorable experiences in abundance.
+Canada is big – it’s the second-largest country in the world, after all (when looking at land mass).
+But you won’t have to travel far to find sparkling lakes, breathtaking snow-capped mountains and urban attractions in abundance.

 Which activities in Canada might I want coverage for?